Mateus929/API-Scoring-App/README.md

 poetry run python -m src.cli openapi.yaml --export markdown --output report.md
 ```

+**NOTE:** `openapi.yaml` doesn't exist, hence this command will not work.
+Use any file or link instead.

 If no `--output` is specified, a default file `report.<ext>` will be created.
 If no `--export` is specified, program just prints overall score.

 ---